BEST THINGS TO DO IN SESIMBRA – PORTUGAL’S FAVOURITE SEASIDE HAVEN

 Basking quietly on Portugal’s coast is the seaside fishing village of Sesimbra, a mere 40 kilometres from the capital city of Lisbon.
 We came across this ‘fishy’ town as we were campervanning in Portugal.
 The village exudes a relaxed seaside vibe, offering a perfect escape from city life.

-Sesimbra has much to offer.
-Whether it’s lazing on the sandy beaches, paddling in the crystal waters or wandering the village soaking in its character.
-It is also surrounded by the inviting Arrabida National Park to the east and the wild coast of Cabo Espichel to the west.
+There are many things to do in Sesimbra.
+Whether it’s lazing on its sandy beaches, paddling in the crystal waters or wandering the village and soaking in its character.
+Sesimbra is also surrounded by the inviting Arrabida National Park to the east and the wild coast of Cabo Espichel to the west.